gaurav2721/userSrv/README.md

 ### How to run this
 1. Migrate to userSrv folder
-2. Run "./runapp.zsh"
+2. Run ---> ./runapp.zsh "<port_number>" for eg  ./runapp.zsh "9000"
-3. Alternatively you can simply run "go run main.go"
+3. Alternatively you can simply run --->  go run main.go <port_number> for eg  go run main.go 9000
-4. The app starts to listen for requests on port 9000 by default
+4. The app starts to listen for requests on port 9000 by default if no port number is provided
 5. Download Postman desktop agent
 6. From Postman from Web Browser run the following apis